aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbuilder/isAtStartOfParagraph/_index.md

 ## DocumentBuilder.isAtStartOfParagraph property

-Returns ``True`` if the cursor is at the beginning of the current paragraph (no text before the cursor).
+Returns ``true`` if the cursor is at the beginning of the current paragraph (no text before the cursor).